integreat-io/integreat/README.md

 ### Relationships
 Relationship is defined in the same way as attributes, but with one important
-difference: The `type` property refers to other Integreat datatypes.
-E.g. a datatype for an article may have a relationship called `author`, with `type: 'user'`, referring to the datatype with id `user`. `type` is required on relationships.
+difference: The `type` property refers to other Integreat schemas.
+E.g. a schema for an article may have a relationship called `author`, with `type: 'user'`, referring to the schema with id `user`. `type` is required on relationships.

 The `default` property sets a default value for the relationship, in the same